Buying property in Greece

 Why Greece

-Types of property in Greece
+Types of property

-From private villas with views and privacy to apartments and studios close to amenities and the coast.
+The market in Greece ranges from private villas with views and privacy to apartments and studios close to amenities and the coast.

 Buying property in Greece requires a careful and well-informed approach.

-The purchase process in Greece
+The purchase process

 Orientation